aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

    The application profile must be defined under `application_classification.application_profiles`.
    The Load Balance policy will favor direct path over multihop path (`lowest_hop_count`).
    MPLS is prefered over the INET path-group.
-6. The contraints are applied on the load-balance policy.
-If the delay, jitter or loss rate of a given path-selection path exceeds the defined criteria, the path is avoided and the remaining ECMP paths are used or the next path in line meeting the constraints is used.
+6. The constraints are applied on the load-balance policy.
+If the delay, jitter or loss-rate of a given path-selection path exceeds the defined criteria, the path is avoided and the remaining ECMP paths are used or the next path in line meeting the constraints is used.
 7. The `id` is used as the AVT profile ID in the configuration.